Psychotherapy & Counselling

 What about practical details like how often we meet and the cost of therapy?

 Sessions happen weekly, last for 50 minutes and cost £45.00.
-Contact me for further details, including directions to my practice in Llandeilo, which is accessible by car on the M4 from Neath, Port Talbot, Bridgend, Swansea and Carmarthen.
-There are also public transport options, with both bus and train services to Llandeilo from the surrounding area.
+Contact me for further details, including directions to my practice in Swansea, which is accessible by car on the M4 from Neath, Port Talbot, Bridgend and Carmarthen.
+There are also public transport options, with both bus and train services to Swansea.